aaltsys/doc-server3/install/01_hardware.rst

 available in the market place.
 Click one of the links below to see settings for a specific board.

-:ref:`BIOS settings for SuperMicro MBD-X9SCM-O <bios-x9scm-o>`
+| :ref:`BIOS settings for SuperMicro MBD-X9SCM-O <bios-x9scm-o>`
-:ref:`BIOS settings for ASUS P5BV-C <bios-p5bv-c>`
+| :ref:`BIOS settings for ASUS P5BV-C <bios-p5bv-c>`

-Setting up RAID array BIOS
+Setting up RAID array
 ==================================

-(To be completed later)
+.. note:: The SuperMicro motherboard BIOS setup, described in the link above, includes RAID array setup.
+Other motherboards which permit RAID array setup without BIOS setting changes should use the instructions below.

+#.
+Press :kbd:`<Ctrl-I>` multiple times to enter the :guilabel:`Intel RAID`
+   utility.
+#.
+Press :kbd:`3` for :guilabel:`Reset Disks to non-RAID`.
+Press :kbd:`<Space>`
+   to select disks, then press :kbd:`<Enter>` to finish the operation.
+#.
+Press :kbd:`1` for :guilabel:`Create RAID volume`.

+   #.
+At :guilabel:`Name:`, enter :kbd:`aaltsys <Enter>`.
+   #.
+At :guilabel:`RAID Level:`, press :kbd:`<Down>` to display
+      :guilabel:`RAID1(Mirror)`.
+   #.
+At :guilabel:`Capacity`, press :kbd:`<Enter>` to select the entire drive.
+   #.
+Respond to the :guilabel:`Create Volume` prompt with :kbd:`<Enter>`, and
+      confirm the :guilabel:`Are you sure ...?` question with :kbd:`Y`.

+#.
+Press :kbd:`6` to :guilabel:`Exit` the RAID utility, and confirm the
+   :guilabel:`Are you sure ...?` question with :kbd:`Y`.

-.. note:: A registration procedure is required in Linux to connect the external backup drive.
-This procedure cannot be performed until after the OS is installed and configured.
+.. note:: The external drive setup is not described here, as a registration procedure is required in Linux to connect the external backup drive.
+This procedure is described later in the OS installation.